Historically, our income comes from three main sources.

 Salaries are openly stated in job adverts.

-We're ambitious for the voluntary sector and believe in recruiting skilful, talented people to provide the biggest positive impact for the voluntary sector.
-We also believe in rewarding staff fairly for the jobs they do and in fostering a positive working environment.
+We also believe in rewarding staff fairly for their jobs and fostering a positive working environment.
 We believe our salaries and terms and conditions reflect this.
-We also believe in rewarding staff fairly for the jobs they do and in creating a positive working environment.

-We believe our salaries and terms and conditions reflect this.
-We are a living wage-accredited employer – all our staff and contractors are paid at least the living wage/London living wage.
+We are a living wage-accredited employer.
+All our staff and contractors are paid at least the living wage or London living wage.

 It’s also important to us that our staff develop skills that are readily transferable to other organisations, both in the voluntary sector and in other sectors.
 This will help staff in their future roles and career progression.